Skip to main content

 In this lab, you will deploy a 5G Standalone (SA) network using the OpenAirInterface (OAI) RF Simulator for the gNB and the OAI minimal 5G Core (5GC).

 In the second phase of the experiment, you will use the BubbleRAN rApp SDK (Monitoring service) to deploy two MonitoringJob objects to collect real-time metrics from the MAC and RLC layers via the E2 interface.
 Each job automatically initiates a corresponding xApp.
-Collected data is stored in a MySQL database inside the cluster.
+Collected data is stored in a MySQL and Victoria Metrics databases inside the cluster.

 The MonitoringJob feature is under development and subject to change.